 For spherical ball bearings, the shoulder diameter of the outer race is limited by the radius of outer race and bearing width automatically if the bearing width is entered.

 Instead of using an absolute value, the shoulder height can be defined using a percentage of ball diameters.
-A factor of 50% would be a shoulder up to the pitch diameter, so the factor should be between 10% and 40%.
-Using this factor allows to have default geometry on changing ball diameter or pitch diameter.
+A factor of 50% would be a shoulder up to the pitch diameter, so the factor should be between 10% and 40% for most bearing types.
+Using this factor allows to have a default geometry on changing ball diameter or pitch diameter.